gvstaden/gvstaden/README.md

 I would love to do blockchain development full-time as I currently have very limited time as I am currently employed in the health sector and work crazy hours.
 Sometimes I start at 8 in the morning and only get home at 12 at night, just to start again the next morning.
 I don't mind the hours as I am a workaholic, but I would love it more if I could devote this time to blockchain development.

-I can be reached by email at emailtagalong@gmail.com
+I can be reached by email at schintau (at) gmail.com